IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 1. In the closed-world model, clients are assumed to only visit a small set of pages monitored by Adv.
 This is less realistic but easier to analyze than the open-world model discussed below, and so the earliest results achieved success on SSL/TLS in this model.
-\footnote{For a realistic attack, Adv would need to monitor \emph{every} possible page of interest to each client, which is impractical.}
+(For a realistic attack, Adv would need to monitor every possible page of interest to each client, which is impractical.)
 Attacks against proxy-based privacy technologies such as VPNs and SSH tunneling, which has almost no effect on the network, falls under this category as well.